ShadowWolf387/CryptoHillClimber/src/ReadMe.txt

 not of much use but it is included because it doesn't take much space and it may be used to generate a starting key.

-The secont parameter is the type of letter swap.
+The second parameter is the type of letter swap.
 The random swap uses an additive fibonachi generator with a fairly long period.
 The selection swap is based on the selection sort and attempts an organized swap.
 The experimental swap is based on the selection sort but uses a random